 What’s the one Christmas gift you can buy for anyone?
 A gift card for their favourite shop!
 Gift cards and vouchers amounted to approximately £5.7 billion in the UK in 2016.
 If you pop a unique code on your gift card design, customers can choose to use these cards online as well as instore!

 Gift cards work so well because, essentially, it’s a recommendation.
 By giving someone a gift card for a particular store, you are endorsing that business.
 And when 70% of millennials are influenced by the recommendations of their peers in buying decisions, that says a LOT!
 Having gift cards available to pick up at the checkout is a must for boosting sales at Christmas.
+It's the perfect time of the year to offer out options for those without gift ideas.

 - Decorate Your Shop